dicroce/tcbot/README.md

 When dropping files into [input dir] you should use a Move operator instead of a Copy.
 Move's are atomic within the same file system on Windows.

+Building

+I used Microsoft Visual Studio Community 2017 to build.